Slurm Cluster

 Your accumulated resource usage is one of the primary factors in determining your priority should other jobs be in contention for available resources, so it is in your best interests to request only what you need, and to free the resources as soon as your computations are complete.

 At this time, we are not using job preemption.
-Once your job is running, it should run to completion, however, there is a three day limit on execution time to encourage fair use.
+Once your job is running, it should run to completion, however, there is a five day limit on execution time to encourage fair use.

 Jobs may be submited to the cluster from any of the general-use compute servers, those being currently comps0.cs, comps1.cs, comps2.cs and comps3.cs.
 The available nodes will fluxuate over time.
 You can examine the various configurations currently on offer by logging into a compute server and using the 'slurm_report' command (/usr/local/bin/slurm_report).
 This script is a wrapper for a variety of slurm commands, and aims to provide a more useful output.
 It has multiple modes, two of which are the -c and -g flags for an overview of CPU node and GPU node availability, e.g.: